How to find the perfect loan for you

 Applicant subject to credit and underwriting approval.
 Not all applicants will be approved for financing.
 Receipt of application does not represent an approval for financing or interest rate guarantee.
 Restrictions may apply, contact Proper Rate, Inc. for current rates and for more information.

-Proper Rate, Inc. is a private corporation organized under the laws of the State of Delaware.
-It has no affiliation with the US Department of Housing and Urban Development, the US Department of Veterans Affairs, the US Department of Agriculture or any other government agency.
+Proper Rate, LLC is a registered trademark of Guaranteed Rate, Inc., used under license.
+Proper Rate, LLC is a subsidiary of Guaranteed Rate, Inc. It has no affiliation with the US Department of Housing and Urban Development, the US Department of Veterans Affairs, the US Department of Agriculture or any other government agency.